deepcausality-rs/sites/web/content/en/blog/announcement-effect-ethos.md

 ## Solution

-In response, the DeepCausality project adds the Effect Ethos, a programmable machine ethos directly integrated in the core of the project based on a deontic reasoning engine.
-The Effect Ethos adds a governance layer designed specifically
-to manage the risks of dynamic and emergent causal systems.
-Its purpose is to ensure that no matter how a system adapts
-or evolves, its actions will always adhere to a set of fundamental, immutable principles defined by its human designer.
+In response, the DeepCausality project adds the Effect Ethos, a programmable machine ethos directly integrated into the core of the project based on a deontic reasoning engine.
+The Effect Ethos adds a governance layer designed specifically to manage the risks of dynamic and emergent causal systems.
+Its purpose is to ensure that no matter how a system adapts or evolves, its actions will always adhere to a set of fundamental, immutable principles defined by its human designer.

 ## Effect Ethos